WebSpellChecker/wproofreader-ckeditor5/README.md

-Proofreader feature for CKEditor 5
+WProofreader plugin for CKEditor 5
 ===================================

 The ultimate spelling and grammar checking tool for your web app.
 It provides both instant and in a dialog proofreading modes in a convenient UI.